jdelpino-dev/fruit_search_project/README.md

   * Fix some minor bugs with the navidation.
 * ✅ Created a stylish and responsive draft for the UI.
   + ✅ Created a responsive grid of fruit boxes.
-  + ✅ Used google fonts.
-  + ✅ Used media queries to adapt the layout for different screen sizes.
 * ✅ Used efficient data structures (maps and arrays) and regex to improve the search.
-* Fix de hover problem.
-Hover effects don't work on touchscreens, so I need to ensure that any critical functionality is not dependent on hover.
-Instead, I will use active/focus states, or even consider creating specific touch events.
 * Deabounce the search input to improve performance.
 * Further improve the UI and functionality.
   + Display selected fruits in boxes on the fruit grid including basic